helodeepakji/HeartMatch/README.md

 # HeartMatch - The Matrimonial Site

 This Site created by using Django framework with Sqllite database and as frontend we use HTML, CSS , JavaScript, etc.
+Webrtc for video call and Websockets for chat